datacoon/undatum/README.rst

 * Full data key - full path to data key (field with list of objects) in XML file
 * Short data key - final name of field with objects in XML file

-For JSON files:

-* JSON type - could be "objects list", "objects list with key' and "single object"

-For XML, JSON lines and JSON files:

-* Is flat table? - True if table is flat and could be converted to CSV, False if not convertable
+For JSON files: JSON type - could be "objects list", "objects list with key" and "single object" For XML, JSON lines and JSON files: Is flat table? - True if table is flat and could be converted to CSV, False if not convertable

-For CSV and JSON lines:

-* Number of lines - number of lines in file
+For CSV and JSON lines: Number of lines - number of lines in file

 Split command